captn3m0/captn3m0.github.com/_posts/2020-10-29-systemd-adventures.md

 ---
 layout: post
 title: Adventures with systemd, btrfs, and RAID
+tags:
+- systemd
+- btrfs
+- raid
 ---

-After facing lots of challenges with a hard disk enclosure I'd recently acquired, I decided to drop it and move the disks inside the case instead.
+After facing lots of challenges with a [hard disk enclosure I'd recently acquired][orico], I decided to drop it and move the disks inside the case instead.
 As my homeserver has gotten upgrades over time, some of the older disks have become redundant.
 This was my RAID setup until a few days ago:

 ```
 Total devices 5 FS bytes used 3.26TiB